felipealfonsog/TwiPyBot/README.md

 [![Open Source?
 Yes!](https://badgen.net/badge/Open%20Source%20%3F/Yes%21/blue?icon=github)](https://github.com/Naereen/badges/)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-A Twitter bot written in Python using Tweepy and hosted on a server.
-It will like and/or retweet tweets that contain single or multiple keywords and hashtags.
+A Twitter bot written in Python using Tweepy, other libs and it could be hosted locally using Python.
+It will like and/or retweet tweets that contain single or multiple keywords and hashtags in specific variable.

 ### Important Notice
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Starting February 9, we will no longer support free access to the Twitter API, both v2 and v1.1.
 A paid basic tier will be available instead 🧵</p>&mdash; Twitter Dev (<a href="https://twitter.com/TwitterDev/status/1621026986784337922?ref_src=twsrc%5Etfw">@TwitterDev</a>) February 2, 2023</blockquote>